Being a Little Bit Maasai

 When I ‘rewound the video of my life’ and searched for an underlying plot, it made perfect sense that a girl from Connecticut, the daughter of a pharmacist, would end up in East Africa, learning from the indigenous people and sharing ideas for creating a healthier and happier world.

-Up until 1999, the scenes in my life were not too unusual for a Russian-Italian woman raised and educated in the States: I played piano and flute, participated in gymnastic competitions, enjoyed healthy, nutritious Italian food cooked by my mom and developed a passion myself for cooking dishes from many cultures.
+Up until 1999, the scenes in my life were not too unusual for a Russian-Italian woman raised in the States; I played piano and flute and participated in gymnastic competitions; my mom cooked healthy Italian food and then I developed a passion myself for cooking dishes from many cultures.
 I fell in love with ideas and pursued a PhD in Sociology & Social Psychology.
-To this day, I remain endlessly fascinated by how the global world (some may say, ‘the Universe’) shapes, and is shaped by individuals.
+To this day, I remain endlessly fascinated by how the global world shapes, and is shaped by individuals.

 Towards the end of my graduate school career at the University of Washington in Seattle, I grew increasingly uneasy about the trajectory the society I was living in was headed.
-Material wealth was increasing rapidly, at least for some of the people, and the pace of life had sped up so fast that people were literally scurrying around like ‘chickens with their heads cut off’.
+Material wealth was increasing rapidly, at least for some of the people; the pace of life had sped up so fast that people were literally scurrying around like ‘chickens without their heads’.
 I was hearing of more and more people being diagnosed with stress-related physical and psychological illnesses.
-With all the training I had received in understanding people and society, I knew something had to be done to alert people as to why their body-minds were suffering.
+With all the training I had received in understanding people and society, I knew I had to do something to alert people as to why their body-minds suffered.

-It was at that point, I was drawn to Africa, and the underlying plot of my life took a very interesting turn.
+It was at that point, I was drawn to Africa; the underlying plot of my life took a very interesting turn.